appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 High-Level Flow:

 1. VCA Provisions SE:
-   - The SE is first vetted by the VCA, which performs KYC checks.
+   - The SE as a business or person entity is first vetted by the VCA, which performs KYC types of checks.
    - Once the SE is validated, the event is captured in the Notary Agent (NA) via the Claim Graph (CG) and Transparency Service (TS).
    - The SE receives an SD-JWT containing the KYC claims and a Transparency Receipt, which are stored in the Vesper Wallet (VW).
 2. SE Contacts RTUCA corresponding to their Telephone Number Assignment: